kowd/vscode-webdav/README.md

 The authentication schemes supported by the extension are:
 * `None` - no authentication.
 * `Basic` - for Basic authentication consider using TLS too.
 The password for the account is stored securely in the VS Code SecretStorage.
 * `Digest` - The password for the account is stored securely in the VS Code SecretStorage.
-This means that the OS-specific credentail storage will be used.
+This means that the OS-specific credential storage will be used.
 * `Windows (SSPI)` - This authentication uses the [Windows Security Support Provider Interface](https://learn.microsoft.com/en-us/windows/win32/rpc/security-support-provider-interface-sspi-).
 In practice this means that the authentication is Kerberos (via [SPNEGO](https://en.wikipedia.org/wiki/SPNEGO)).
 This should work the same way as in browsers like Edge or Chrome.
 It is only available on Windows.

-### Changing Passowrds or Authentication
+### Changing Passwords or Authentication

 If `Basic` or `Digest` authentication is used, you may need to update the password or the account.